-Depending on your experience all this may or may not be noticeable and they are probably "ok" however if you are not looking to splash the cash (and better than what Edmund Hillary had back in the day) and will last your trip and probably a while longer. about 1 year agoAnswered by Sean via WorldNomads.com
+Depending on your experience all this may or may not be noticeable and they are probably "ok" however if you are not looking to splash the cash (and better than what Edmund Hillary had back in the day) and will last your trip and probably a while longer. over 1 year agoAnswered by Sean via WorldNomads.com

 I went in Dec-Jan with just a cheap (real down) one and only ended up using it in the afternoons/evenings after finishing the trek for the day (which I found much colder than early mornings).

-I would make sure you can fit at least 3 layers under it and a hood is quite nice to keep your neck warm, but I wouldn't worry about getting a fancy one.
-9 months agoAnswered by Soph via WorldNomads.com
+I would make sure you can fit at least 3 layers under it and a hood is quite nice to keep your neck warm, but I wouldn't worry about getting a fancy one. over 1 year agoAnswered by Soph via WorldNomads.com